Mohanavadivel-git/caasworkshop/lessons/5-quay.md

 ### Quay

 Quay is Ford's container image registry.
-All the images you build will be stored in Quay.
+All the images you build should be stored in Quay.
 The format in Quay follows an Organization->Repository style.
 For your organization, you may have one or more repositories.

 Any single repository corresponds to a single application's container image.
 You may keep your version history within Quay as well to allow for rollbacks.